On this page:

 340 hectares of weed control was completed along the Yaringa and Hastings Foreshore's and Bittern Coastal Wetlands, contributing to the improvement in condition and extent of critical saltmarsh habitat.

-Successful partnership with Bunurong Land Council to support the employment of an Indigenous Ramsar Ranger to work 'on-country' and contribute to the maintenance and improvement of ecological values of the Western Port Ramsar site.
+Partnered with Bunurong Land Council to employ an Indigenous Ramsar Ranger, to work on Country and contribute to the maintenance and improvement of ecological values of the Western Port Ramsar site.

 Barmah Forest